-Additionally, any tracking scripts that are set up to trigger in the embedded ion experience will trigger when the page loads on the external site.
+Additionally, any tracking scripts that are set up to trigger in the embedded Creative will trigger when the page loads on the external site.
 Because the external site also loads its own set of tracking scripts, there is potential for these scripts to interfere with each other.
-If the same tracking script is set up on the ion experience and the external site, they will both trigger which potentially could result in the same visit counting twice in an external system.
+If the same tracking script is set up on the Ion experience and the external site, they will both trigger which potentially could result in the same visit counting twice in an external system (CRM).

 If you would prefer that a link breaks out of this frame to take over the browser window, you will want to make sure they are set to open in the parent frame (_parent).

 Browsers will read the embedded content as if everything in it is visible even if some content renders below the fold.
 This is because the opening and closing <div> tags are visible from a coding perspective and the external site is technically reading the embed code as opposed to the content within the Ion page.